The beauty of old tribal women – and their role as change agents

 Elderly tribal women and their influence

-They try to find a supporter in me and to link their experiences to the projects we run together with them: projects around sanitation and toilets, medical visits and opportunities to work together on a better future.
+What really is important is to link them and their experiences to the projects we run together: projects around sanitation and toilets, medical visits and opportunities to work together on a better future.

-Often I’m impressed by the energy they show, and besides that by their status within these groups, but also by their beauty and pride.
-These women are respected, they feel to be important.
+Often I’m impressed by the energy elderly women show, and by their status within these groups, by their beauty and pride.
+These women are respected, they feel important.
 They are ambassadors and influencers in these villages.

 There is no resignation, but rather a huge willingness to share their experience.
 They express it not just with words, but also with mimics and gesture.